-Each year, we invest over $16 million into the delivery of health services for Aboriginal people.
+Each year, we invest millions into the delivery of health services for Aboriginal people.

 Download our Aboriginal Health Strategy